 Aim: To collect data that will improve the understanding of the natural history of idiopathic nephrotic syndrome

-Aim: To identify European centres that have children affected by this rare glomerular disease, to set up a platform for a larger study for appropriate antigenic screening of these children
+Aim: To identify European centres treating children with this rare glomerular disease, with the goal of establishing a platform for a larger study on appropriate antigenic screening in these patients.

 Patients with mutations in the sodium-phosphate cotransporter geneses (SCL3A3, SLC3A1) | February 2021